witnet/documentation/docs/tutorials/bitcoin-price-feed/sources.md

   as you would expect from Javascript method chaining or [the builder pattern][builder].
 - Source scripts always start with a `String`[^1].
-- Key-value data structures (roughly alike to Javascript *objects*, Python *dictionaries* or Solidity *mappings*) are called *maps*.
+- Key-value data structures (roughly similar to Javascript *objects*, Python *dictionaries* or Solidity *mappings*) are called *maps*.
-- Values in maps cannot be accessed directly by name as `.keyName` but rather accessed through a call to one of the `.getArray("keyName")`, `.getBoolean("keyName")`, `.getInteger("keyName")`, `.getFloat("keyName")`, `.getInteger("keyName")`, `.getMap("keyName")` or `.getString("keyName")` operators.
+- Values in maps cannot be accessed directly by name as `.keyName` but instead through a call to one of the `.getArray("keyName")`, `.getBoolean("keyName")`, `.getInteger("keyName")`, `.getFloat("keyName")`, `.getInteger("keyName")`, `.getMap("keyName")` or `.getString("keyName")` operators.
 - The final return type of a script is that of its last operator.